 • Aiding detoxification pathways

-Magnesium also transports calcium and potassium across cell membranes, making it vital for nerve signaling, muscle contraction, and normal heart rhythm.
+Magnesium also moves calcium and potassium across cell membranes.
+This action supports nerve signaling.
+It also supports muscle contraction and normal heart rhythm.

 Magnesium Deficiency: A Common Yet Overlooked Problem